ergochat/ergo/docs/MANUAL.md

 If you want to use a TLS client certificate to authenticate (`SASL CERTFP`), then you can use this method to do so.
 If you're not sure what this is, don't worry – just use the above password method to register an account.

 Once you've registered, you'll need to setup SASL to login (we're going to write `NickServ IDENTIFY` support, but it's not there yet).
 One of the more complete SASL instruction pages is Freenode's page [here](https://freenode.net/kb/answer/sasl).
-Open up that page, find your IRC client and then setup SASL with your registered username and password!
+Open up that page, find your IRC client and then setup SASL with your chosen username and password!

 ## Channel Registration